Reference: RG-502 Mind, Language and Action Group

 Meta-coordination and networks

-In 2015-2017, the meta-coordination of the different domains of MLAG will go on in the context of CNRS network PloCo (Philosophie du langage common / Ordinary language philosophy and ordinary conceptions in the social sciences), in which MLAG participates.
-Travis’ work on philosophy of language, logic and perception (cf. the 3 volumes of Selected Papers – Occasion-Sensitivity (2008, Oxford, OUP), Objectivity and the Parochial (2010, Oxford, OUP) and Perception – Essays from Frege (2013, Oxford, OUP, as well as his interpretations of Frege and Wittgenstein is one main reference here.
-Naturally L. Wittgenstein’s and J. L. Austin’s works are guiding references for exploring anti-representationalism and contextualism in the theories of mind, language and action.
-One activity in Porto directly connected with the CNRS network is the Group of Austinian studies (Marchesan org).
-Also C-MLAG 2016 (june 2016) is being organized in connection with the CNRS network.
+In 2015-2017, the meta-coordination of the different domains of MLAG took place in the context of CNRS network PloCo (Philosophie du langage common / Ordinary language philosophy and ordinary conceptions in the social sciences), in which MLAG participates.
+Travis’ work on philosophy of language, logic and perception (cf. the 3 volumes of Selected Papers – Occasion-Sensitivity (2008, Oxford, OUP), Objectivity and the Parochial (2010, Oxford, OUP) and Perception – Essays from Frege (2013, Oxford, OUP, as well as his interpretations of Frege and Wittgenstein was one main reference there.
+L. Wittgenstein’s and J. L. Austin’s works were guiding references for exploring anti-representationalism and contextualism in the theories of mind, language and action.
+One activity in Porto directly connected with the CNRS network was the Group of Austinian studies (Eduardo Marchesan org).
+In 2019 this work gave rise to the Routledge volume Context, Truth and Objectivity - Essays on Radical Contextualism (Marchesan and Zapero, eds.,) in which several participants of the group (Travis, Récanati, Williams, Baz, Miguens, Marchesan, Zapero) published chapters.